-j) 60 days minimum

-- Bisphosphonates (Tildren® and Osphos®) are not allowed to use in horses younger than 4 years of age.
+- k) 30 days minimum - Castration Racing is prohibited up to 30 days after surgical castration of a stallion - 1) 60 days minimum - Bisphosphonates (Tildren® and Osphos®) are not allowed to use in horses younger than 4 years of age (until 31st of December as tree years old).
 Veterinary examination and evaluation is required before bisphosphonates are administered.
 The products have to be administered on the indications and with the routes of administration approved by the manufacturer and the relevant authorities.
-This implies that eg. intra-articular injections are prohibited.
-Bisphosphonates without a marketing authorization for horses, including all amino-bisphosphonates, are also prohibited.
+Bisphosphonates without a marketing authorization for horses, including all amino-bisphosphonates, are also prohibited. - m) One year - Long acting hormone therapy to delay oestrus (e.g., Progesterone)

-k) One year

-- Long acting hormone therapy to delay oestrus (e.g., Progesterone)

-Withdrawal times for drugs authorized for marketing for equine use in Scandinavian countries

-The withdrawal times for drugs listed in the Danish, Norwegian or Swedish Pharmaceutical Product Compendium for veterinary medicine are valid only when adhering to the manufacturer's recommendation regarding dosage, dosage intervals, administration method and duration of treatment.
+2. Withdrawal times for drugs authorized for marketing for equine use in Scandinavian countries manufacturer's recommendation regarding dosage, dosage intervals, administration method and duration of treatment.
 In the case of deviations from those, prolonging the withdrawal times may be necessary.